 1930 The Kennedy family sold Bloomsbury to John and Margaret Weeks of New York.
 Mr. Weeks, an investment banker, held a seat on the New York Stock Exchange from 1910 to 1926 and 1942 till his death.
 The Weeks enjoyed Bloomsbury as their winter retreat, extensively renovating Bloomsbury to entertain their friends.
 The kitchen moved from the ole’ kitchen house into the main house, first floor.
 The ole’ kitchen house became Mr. Week’s “man cave”.
 The specifications by the architectural firm, Simons and Lapham of Charleston, exceeds 50 pages and still reside in Bloomsbury.

 1952 After Mr. Weeks death, Bloomsbury was sold to Richard and Margaret Lloyd.
 They further renovated Bloomsbury by bringing the kitchen from the ground floor to the main floor, into the original butler’s pantry.

 1959 Mr. Lloyd sold Bloomsbury to his best friends, Henry and Elizabeth Savage.
 Mr. Savage was the Mayor of Camden and a published naturalist.
-His primary profession was law; he created of the law firm of Savage, Royall, and Sheheen which continues to serve Camden today.
+His primary profession was law; he established the law firm of Savage, Royall, and Sheheen which continues to serve Camden today.

 1983 Bloomsbury was acquired by Dr. Robert and Shirley Kiger.
 They renovated the home by removing radiators/adding HVAC, remodeled the main floor kitchen, and completely updated the cosmetic aspects of the home.

 1985 George and Joan Corbin purchased Bloomsbury.
 The fourteen columns of Bloomsbury are each made of a single pine tree.
 The Corbins replaced one column which was so badly damaged the roof over the rain porch was sagging.

 2004 Bruce and Katherine Brown, both retired Air Force Colonels, purchased Bloomsbury and began an extensive renovation that continues today, including the ole’ kitchen house, the three-bay garage and grounds.
 In September of 2005, they opened Bloomsbury Inn as a bed and breakfast.
 The Browns have continued to update and restore Bloomsbury since opening.